logo

 news item image

-Maersk is continuing to explore options to diversify its low-emission fuel portfolio by testing ethanol in a dual-fuel methanol engine.
+Maersk is exploring ways to diversify its low-emission fuel portfolio by testing ethanol in a dual-fuel methanol engine aboard the container vessel Laura Mærsk.

-The first trial, conducted in October and November, involved a 10% ethanol / 90% e-methanol blend and confirmed that ethanol can be safely and effectively integrated into the fuel mix.
+Following a successful initial trial, the company is now blending 50% ethanol with 50% methanol in upcoming tests.
+The first trial, conducted in October and November, used a 10% ethanol and 90% e-methanol blend, confirming that ethanol can be safely and effectively integrated into the fuel mix without compromising engine performance.